CopernicaMarketingSoftware/Documentation/Publisher/en/rest-get-rule-conditions.md

-# REST API: fetch rule conditions
+# REST API: GET rule conditions
 A method to request all conditions from a rule.
 This method does not support parameters.
 It is called by sending an HTTP GET request to the following URL: